 In this paper, we briefly reviewed three types of approach used for Named Entity Recognition.
 All the proposed methods and models have tried to improve precision in recognition module and portability in recognition domain, as mentioned before, one of the most problems and difficulties in NER is to change and switch data domain to new domain and that is called portability.
-In the Rulebased method, there was improvement in precision by adding more rules and developing grammatical rules, however portability was reduce automatically, because of fix rules and methods constructors.
-We also proposed a new Fuzzy Named Entity Recognition called FSVM to solve second problem in NER, our experimental results with MUC data set show that precision of our method (r=93) is better than traditional SVM method for NER.
-In future we will improve this fuzzy membership function to recognize names more semantically for QA systems.
+In the Rule-based method, there was improvement in precision by adding more rules and developing grammatical rules, however portability was reduce automatically, because of fix rules and methods constructors.
+We also proposed a new Fuzzy NER and currently implementing the various models to achieve good results and improve our method by defining more token features and a strong fuzzy membership function.